Estate houses in Scotland: Baronial revival

 Some of the earliest evidence of a revival in Gothic architecture is from Scotland.
 Inveraray Castle, constructed from 1746 with design input from William Adam, displays the incorporation of turrets.
 These early Gothic homes were largely conventional Palladian style houses that incorporated some external features of the Scottish baronial style.
 Robert Adam's houses in this style include Mellerstain and Wedderburn in Berwickshire and Seton House in East Lothian, but it is most clearly seen at Culzean Castle, Ayrshire, remodelled by Adam from 1777.

-Important for the adoption of the style in the early nineteenth century was Abbotsford House, the residence of the novelist and poet, Sir Walter Scott.
+Important for the adoption of the style in the early nineteenth century was Abbotsford House, the residence of the novelist and poet Sir Walter Scott.
 Re-built for him from 1816, it became a model for the modern revival of the baronial style.
 Common features borrowed from sixteenth- and seventeenth-century houses included battlemented gateways, crow-stepped gables, pointed turrets and machicolations.
 The style was popular across Scotland and was applied to relatively modest dwellings by architects such as William Burn (1789–1870), David Bryce (1803–76), Edward Blore (1787–1879), Edward Calvert (c.
 1847–1914) and Robert Stodart Lorimer (1864–1929).
-The publication of Robert Billings' Baronial and Ecclesiastical Architecture of Scotland (1848–52) provided a handbook for the style and the rebuilding of Balmoral Castle as a baronial palace (and subsequent adoption as a royal retreat from 1855–58) confirmed its popularity.
+The publication of Robert Billings' Baronial and Ecclesiastical Architecture of Scotland (1848–52) provided a handbook for the style and the rebuilding of Balmoral Castle as a baronial palace (and subsequent adoption as a royal retreat from 1855 to 1858) confirmed its popularity.
 Estate house building boomed between about 1855 and the agricultural depression and Glasgow Bank crash of 1878.
 Construction was now dominated by patronage from nouveau riche industrialists.
 The decline in numbers of servants, linked to the introduction of electricity, central heating and labour-saving devices such as the vacuum cleaner, also led to changes in the scale of building.
-Arts and crafts designs first featured in Philip Webb's (1831–1915) Gothic design at Arisaig (1863–64).
+Arts and Crafts designs first featured in Philip Webb's (1831–1915) Gothic design at Arisaig (1863–64).
 It was pursued by William Lethaby at Melsetter House, Hoy (1898) for a Birmingham industrialist.